-Under the AIP, the Company pays cash incentive payments to our NEO's based on achieved performance against pre-determined annual performance goals.
+Under the AIP, the Company pays cash incentive payments to our NEOs based on achieved performance against pre-determined annual performance goals.
 Our AIP is designed to motivate and reward our NEO's for achieving these performance goals, which are linked to our annual business plan.

-NEO's' 2020 Target Bonus.
+NEOs 2022 Target Bonus.
 Target bonuses are established by the Compensation Committee considering competitive market data, individual performance and internal equity with other executives.
-For the 2020 AIP, the Compensation Committee approved the following target bonuses (expressed as a percentage of base salary) for our NEO's: 60% for Mr. Graft, 45% for Mr. Fowler and 40% for each of Ms. Lehmann, Mr. Nelson and Mr. Ritterbusch.
-Each NEO was eligible to receive an actual bonus payout of between 0% and 150% of his or her respective target bonus, with the applicable percentage based on the level of achieved performance.
-In addition, at its discretion, the Compensation Committee may increase or decrease an NEO's annual incentive payout by 30% based on Company performance, individual performance or other factors.
+For the 2022 AIP, the Compensation Committee approved the following target bonuses (expressed as a percentage of base salary) for our NEOs: 60% for Mr. Graft and Mr. Schreyer and 40% for each of Mr. Voss, Ms. Lehmann and Mr. Ritterbusch.
+Each NEO was eligible to receive an actual bonus payout of between 0% and 150% of his or her respective target bonus, with the applicable percentage based on achievement of pre-established performance goals.
+In addition, at its discretion, the Compensation Committee may increase or decrease such calculated annual incentive payout by up to 30% for any NEO based on Company performance as well as individual or other relevant factors.

-2020 Performance Measures, Weighting and Goals.
-For 2020, the Compensation Committee approved AIP goals related to the following four measures: (i) Earnings Per Share ("EPS"), (ii) Non-Performing Assets/Total Assets, (iii) Net Charge-Offs/Average Total Loans, and (iv) Employee/Customer Engagement.
-These measures were updated from 2019 to better align with the Company's change in strategic direction, namely its focus holding asset size constant, increasing its focus on growth in its transportation lines of business and returning capital to shareholders as a means to increase per share profitability.
-The selected performance measures were directly linked to our 2020 business plan and are most reflective of our annual performance.
-In addition, the selected performance measures provided a balance between incenting our NEO's to drive our financial performance while maintaining sound risk management and credit quality practices, while also focusing on employee and customer satisfaction as integral pieces to the Company's long-term strategic success.
+2022 Performance Measures, Weighting and Goals.
+For 2022, the Compensation Committee approved AIP goals related to the following four measures: (i) Earnings Per Share ("EPS"), (ii) TriumphPay End-of-Year Annualized Payment Volume, (iii) TriumphPay On-Boarded Factor Integration Market Share and (iv) individual performance assessments by executive.
+These measures were updated from 2021 to better align with the Company's change in strategic direction, namely its increasing strategic focus in growing volumes and market share in its TriumphPay payments network.
+The selected performance measures were directly linked to our 2022 business plan and were deemed to be most reflective of our annual performance against our strategic objectives.